 The case of Jerusalem was special.
-In the UN Partition Plan, the holy city as well as Bethlehem, were supposed to fall under international jurisdiction under the UN.
+In the UN Partition Plan, the holy city as well as Bethlehem, were supposed to fall under international authority of the UN.
 But Jordan invaded the region and conquered the Old City of Jerusalem in 1948.
-Furthermore, the Jordanian army expelled its Jewish residents, who had surrendered, and destroyed the Jewish Quarter and used dynamite against its ancient places of cult.
-These acts amounted as violations of international laws of war: taking over a territory of international UN jurisdiction, displacing civilians (ethnic cleansing to make Jerusalem void of Jews), destruction of their places of cult (synagogues, religious schools, and properties).
+Furthermore, the Jordanian army expelled its Jewish residents, who had surrendered.
+They also destroyed the Jewish Quarter and used dynamite against its ancient places of cult.
+These acts amounted as violations of international laws of war: taking over a territory of international UN jurisdiction, displacing civilians (ethnic cleansing to make Jerusalem void of Jews), destruction of places of cult (synagogues, religious schools, and properties).